The capability now exists for your auditors to inspect a

 Can the entire audit be saved before being finished, and returned to when the

-user is ready?
 Can the user operate the PDA/audit with a fingertip, or

 is a stylus required?
 If a Keyboard is required,